 Vitamin C has lots of different functions in the human body.
 It is necessary for the carrying out of several vital bodily functions.

 Vitamin C is an essential nutrient.
-It is necessary for the process of tissue repair, the formation of certain neurotransmitters, the function of certain enzymes, and it plays a major role in the regulation of the immune system.
+It is necessary for the process of tissue repair, the formation of certain neurotransmitters, the function of certain enzymes, and it plays a major role in the regulation of the immune system (alongside the gut microbiome).
 These bodily processes are necessary for life.
 They aren’t just preferable; if you can’t synthesize certain enzymes or if your white blood cells aren’t working, then you will eventually DIE.